 But If you are facing the error in Google Search Console and any third-party service then most likely they have redirected too many requests to your website.
 Where Google Search Console is a free tool provided by Google that allows you to know your site status.

-So, In that condition, you are required to asking your WordPress hosting provider to not block those requests.
+So, In that condition, you are required to ask your WordPress hosting provider to not block those requests.

 We hope you have found this article useful to fix error 429 Too Many Requests.
 We have been able to help you achieve your desired results and get your web server or code/script/App back up and running.
 At least by having given you some direction about where you can go to learn more about your general issue.

 If you can use these methods then you definitely remove or Fix the WordPress 429 Too Many Requests Error.
 That’s all on our behalf and we hope that you liked this blog completely.